NunoSempere/nunosempere.com/blog/2023/03/10/estimation-sanity-checks/index.md

 ### Conclusion

 I explained why I like estimates as sanity checks: they are useful, cheap, and very defensible.
 I then gave several examples of dead-simple sanity checks, and in each case pointed to more elaborate follow-up estimates.

+PS: You can subscribe to these posts [here](https://nunosempere.com/.subscribe/)

 <p>
   <section id='isso-thread'>